 Visitors might catch a glimpse of kingfishers, otters, deer and badgers, or even see the rare peregrine falcons.

 Hungry or thirsty guests can pop into New Lanark’s Mill Cafe which serves a range of lunches, light refreshments, home-baking and Fair Trade tea and coffee.

 The deal includes a cone or tub of ice cream or sorbet.
 New Lanark’s own ice cream which has won numerous awards and comes in delicious flavours like lavender rose and pineapple, coconut and Malibu.

 Traditional textiles shop

 Visitors can also pop into the New Lanark Mill Shop which sells yarn and textile products produced on site using the mill’s historical textile machinery.

 It also sells a range of gifts, books, Scottish produce, traditional Scottish sweets and retro toys.

 New Lanark has rave reviews on TripAdvisor.
-The sight currently has an average rating of 4.5 stars out of 5 from 987 reviews.
+The site currently has an average rating of 4.5 stars out of 5 from over 1080 reviews.